theodo/TheodoDrupal8Bundle/Resources/doc/index.rst

-TheodoDrupalBundle
+TheodoDrupal8Bundle
 ==================

-This ``TheodoDrupalBundle`` aims to build a bridge between Symfony2 and Drupal 8, the new version of Drupal.
+This ``TheodoDrupal8Bundle`` aims to build a bridge between Symfony2 and Drupal 8, the new version of Drupal.
 It has been developed and widely inspired from the ``EkinoDrupalBundle`` (http://github.com/ekino/EkinoDrupalBundle), another open-source project created by Thomas Rabaix to enable the